NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Improving Deep Neural Networks Hyperparameter Tuning, Regularization and Optimization/Tuning.md

 ### Mini-Batch Normalization
 This mini batch normalization creates a beta that then basically removes the biases in the layers and adds a new normalized distributed parameter.

+### Why does Batch Normalization Work
+It makes later layers in the network more sensitive to learn, as now small changes in the network have greater influences on the latter layers.

+Reduces Covariance shift

+Adds some noise and has a slight Regularization, bigger size will do it.

+### Batch norm at test time
+Estimate the mu and sigma square, we use exponential average we use a series of batches to calculate this overtime.
+These averages start to become our way to z norm.